nils-n/meetings-reminder-system/README.md

 ### Deployment on Heroku

+- Heroku will requires public access to the `reminding` package inside your forked repository.
+Basically i wsee [this explanation from Heroku](https://devcenter.heroku.com/articles/python-pip)
 - Create an account on [Heroku](https://dashboard.heroku.com/apps)
 - Log into Heroku
 - Go to Dashboard and click on `New` > `New App`